litestar-org/litestar/docs/usage/8-authentication/1-abstract-authentication-middleware.md

 app = Starlite(request_handlers=[...], middleware=[auth_mw])
 ```

 That's it.
-The `JWTAuthenticationMiddleware` will now run for every request and we would be able to access these in a
+The `JWTAuthenticationMiddleware` will now run for every request, and we would be able to access these in a
 http route handler in the following way:

 ```python